-What’s the best way to cover sous vide containers?
-I’m sure you’ve tried plastic lids, saran wrap, aluminum foil, towels, and other things.
+What’s the best way to cover sous vide containers to prevent heat loss?
+I’m sure you’ve tried plastic lids, plastic wrap, aluminum foil, towels, and other things.

-But have you tried ping pong balls?
+But have you tried ping pong balls or sous vide water balls?
 This guide will cover everything there is to know and if it acts as a good sous vide container cover.
 Hint, sous vide balls are great to use.

-The balls are used to cover vessels or pots and keep them from losing heat or moisture during the cooking process.
+Sous vide balls are used to cover vessels or pots and keep them from losing heat or moisture during the cooking process.
+This is especially helpful when cooking foods for a longer periods of time.

 Sous Vide Balls vs Regular Ping Pong Balls